sasagawa888/MACLISP/DOCUMENT.md

 >
 ```

-## Simplicity
-The system is written as simply as possible.
-The entire implementation is about 2,300 lines in main.c alone.
-It can serve as a reference for those interested in building their own LISP interpreter.

 ## Immediate values:
 I made integers immediate values to save cells and improve speed.
 By setting the second-highest bit of the integer, they are treated as positive integers.
 Negative numbers are outside the cell area, so they remain immediate values as they are.

 ## Enjoy
-For those who played with LISP 1.5 at the time, this will bring back nostalgic memories.
+For those who played with MACLISP at the time, this will bring back nostalgic memories.
 For those who learned LISP after Common Lisp, it may offer a fresh and surprising experience.
 I believe there are joys and discoveries here that you won’t find in large “black-box” LISP implementations.